1. Pick a workflow

 How implementation works

-ClinivaAI implementation starts with one clinic bottleneck, maps the operational handoffs and approval points, builds a controlled workflow, measures the outcome, and expands only when the clinic can trust the process.
+ClinivaAI implementation starts with a clinic bottleneck, maps the operational handoffs and approval points, builds a controlled workflow, measures the outcome, and expands only when the clinic can trust the process.

 Quick answer